 We’re continuing our series pairing each of the 12 base D&D classes with beers.
 You can catch up on our first entry, The Barbarian, here.
-We’ve once again tapped (pun intended) Jessica Clare, General Manager at Cleophus Quealy Beer Company and licensed cicerone, to give us her expert opinion.
+We’ve once again tapped (pun intended) Jessica Clare, former General Manager at Cleophus Quealy Beer Company and licensed cicerone, to give us her expert opinion.

 Me: This week we have the class I was paradoxically most and least looking forward to.
 Of course, it’s the bard.
 If for some reason you’re on this website and don’t know, bards are the charismatic talkers in the party.
 They turn music, poetics, or comedy into magic, and not to stereotype, but have a reputation as lothsarios.

 They’re typically dexterous and have a penchant for mischief.
 I think they’re probably the drunkest class after barbarians.
 What beers do you think bards would be drawn to?

 Jess: I’ve been thinking a lot about bards, and for some reason I keep going back to them as the trendy class of the D&D world.
 Bards are the creatives, the ones who tell stories, and likely, the ones who help set trends because of these things.
 I’m sure a bard would have a VERY robust Instagram account and consider themselves an “influencer.”
 A bard is probably the person you want picking out new beers for you.